preciofishbone/OmniaDocsG2/blocks/app-posts/index.rst

 *********************
 The WRITE Tab is not used here.
 The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`

-Tip - adding images to post
+Tip - adding images to a post
 ******************************
 Here's a tip that doesn't need any settings: